bryancwh/aws-genai-playground-workshop/README.md

 9. Select up to 3 of your preferred Foundation Models (FMs). **Select the OpenSearch Serverless workspace you have just created**

-10. Generate a course outline for module on Carbon Footprint Management.
+10. Test out your prompt engineering skills!
+Generate a course outline for module on Carbon Footprint Management.

 <details><summary>Show Hint</summary>
 <p>